daisuke1227/DaiSign-API/README.md

 Questions or Issues?

-If you have any questions or run into issues, feel free to reach out to Daisuke on [Discord](https://discord.com/users/630151942135480370) or [Telegram](https://t.me/dai1228)
+If you have any questions or run into issues, feel free to reach out to me on [Discord](https://discord.com/users/630151942135480370) or [Telegram](https://t.me/dai1228)